A powerful marketing system.

 Make sure no prospect leaves hungry, but also make sure that they may want to come back for a full meal!
 “So, your clients who pay you all this money, they get a seven-course meal.
 Even your prospects – people who do NOT buy from you – should still get a snack.
 So, nobody leaves hungry.”

 If they just read your blog for free, they should say, wow!
 That was a great blog.
 That can really help me in my business.
-If they just download your white paper – they never paid you a penny but they have your white paper and it’s got specific strategies, tactics, templates, tools, scripts, actionable ideas they can use to improve their business – that’s a snack.
+If they just download your white paper – they never paid you a penny but they have your white paper and it’s got specific strategies, tactics, templates, tools, scripts, and actionable ideas they can use to improve their business – that’s a ‘snack’.
 Often, those snacks or appetizers are just that – intended to make them even hungrier so they will come back and buy.

-Through your content you should also invite people to engage with you.
+Through your content, you should also invite people to engage with you.
 Make it a two-way conversation.
 Your LinkedIn posts, Blog posts, Facebook posts, etc., should always be compelling and encourage people to comment.
 If you want people to comment, share your post, or opt-in for your SMS list, be sure to ask them.
-You have ask for what you want.
-Too many people feel it is being to bold or aggressive to ask for what you want the prospect to do.
+You have asked for what you want.
+Too many people feel it is being too bold or aggressive to ask for what you want the prospect to do.
 If your content is of real value, a gentle prod is very appropriate.
 It only becomes offensive when you are posting a blatant commercial – people don’t like commercials.

 Ask the reader a thought-provoking question that will entice them to contribute a comment.
 Articles on your website that have multiple comments lend more credibility to your site.”
 This has been said many times before, but again… be sure to respond quickly to their comments on your posts!

 You have to Give to Get: